 When an employee is dismissed and has not completed two years of continuous service with the same employer, they are not protected by ‘fair reasons’ as per the Employment Rights Act 1996.

-This claim is a statutory claim for loss of salary together with a basic award which is equivalent to statutory redundancy pay.
+An unfair dismissal settlement agreement claim is a statutory claim for loss of salary together with a basic award which is equivalent to statutory redundancy pay.

-An unfair dismissal claim has to be filed by the employee within three months of the date of the termination of employment.
+An unfair dismissal settlement agreement claim has to be filed by the employee within three months of the date of the termination of employment.
 An employee may contact ACAS which is the advisory conciliation service to arrive at an agreement for severance with their former employer.

 An employee is required to draft a form ET1 and file this together with his or her particulars of claim at the Employment Tribunal closest to his or her usual place of employment.

-One way of settling an unfair dismissal claim is when an employee and an employer enter into an agreement known as a settlement agreement.
+One way of settling an unfair dismissal settlement claim is when an employee and an employer enter into an agreement known as a settlement agreement.

 What’s the difference between a COT3 and a settlement agreement?

-The employee entering into the COT3 agreement, or the settlement agreement should seek legal advice on the terms of that agreement prior to signing it.
+The employee entering into the COT3 agreement, or the settlement agreement, should seek legal advice on the terms of that agreement prior to signing it.

+It is a legal requirement for the individual to seek legal advice on the terms of a settlement agreement otherwise that agreement will not be enforceable.
 There is no legal requirement for an employee to seek advice on the terms of a COT3 agreement which is enforceable whether or not legal advice is sought.

 Employment Tribunal claims

-Unfair dismissal claims are by far the most common claims that are seen in the Employment Tribunals of England and Wales.
+Unfair dismissal settlement claims are by far the most common claims that are seen in the Employment Tribunals of England and Wales.

 In that event, an employer may be able to argue a reduction in damages is appropriate and this is known as a Polkey defence.